 • Ensure that criminal justice options are available to forced marriage victims - In our experience, very few forced marriage victims have any interest in pursuing criminal charges, afraid of the consequences to their families and themselves.
 Then, too, without a specific forced marriage offense, law enforcement and others may feel they have neither the mandate nor authority to assist victims.
 So when victims do seek help from police, prosecutors and courts, it is critical that they be able to access protection and justice, and that what they experienced is not excused or dismissed as a "family" or "cultural" matter.
-Law enforcement should be educated to understand that in all U.S. jurisdictions, forced marriage situations can involve acts or threats that constitute crimes (such as assault, rape, or kidnapping), and also, that forced marriage is a specific offense in 10 U.S. jurisdictions.
+Law enforcement should be educated to understand that in all U.S. jurisdictions, forced marriage is a specific offense in 10 U.S. jurisdictions.
 At the same time, advocates and policymakers need to evaluate whether and where gaps in criminal justice system responses still exist.
-Finally, before policymakers create any new criminal approaches to forced marriage in the United States, we urge care and caution - and extensive consultation with key experts and stakeholders - so as to derive crucial "lessons learned" from the experiences of other Western countries, and in order to anticipate and avoid unintended consequences for victims.
+Finally, before policymakers create any new criminal approaches to forced marriage in the United States, we urge care and caution - and extensive consultation with experts and stakeholders - so as to derive crucial "lessons learned" from the experiences of other Western countries and anticipate and avoid unintended consequences for victims.